paulrouget/servo-embedding-api/README.md

 - use promises for failures
 - how to build this whole API in steps
   Going from Browser API V1 to Browser API V2 by steps
+- relation between Electron webViews and CEF?
+- async all the things